i-ribeiro/life/README.md

 ## USAGE
 life [OPTIONS]

 Note: simulates endlessly by default.
-Press Ctrl+C to stop simulating or use the -g option to specify a maxiumum number of generations.
+Press Ctrl+C to stop simulating or use the -g option to specify a maximum number of generations.

 ## OPTIONS
 -d [ms]:	Specify the delay between updates in miliseconds.
 Default value is 10ms.